-Furthermore, vasopressin by activating receptors present in the brain is involved in sexual behavior, at least in certain animal species.
+Furthermore, by activating receptors in the brain, vasopressin is involved in sexual behavior, at least in certain animal species.

-The vasopressor effect is seldom desirable, vasopressin analogs such as desmopressin with strong antidiuretic activity and low vasopressor activity have been obtained.
+The vasopressor effect is seldom desirable; vasopressin analogs such as desmopressin with vigorous antidiuretic activity and low vasopressor activity have been obtained.
 The following table compares the effects of vasopressin and desmopressin.

-Desmopressin differs from vasopressin, by the loss of the amine group in cysteine, which increases its antidiuretic activity and prolongs its action, and by the substitution of L-arginine by D-arginine, which considerably reduces its affinity for receptors.
+Desmopressin differs from vasopressin by losing the amine group in cysteine, increasing its antidiuretic activity and prolonging its action, and substituting L-arginine with D-arginine, which considerably reduces its affinity for receptors.
 V1 and its vasopressor effect.

-The main therapeutic use of structural analogs of vasopressin with little vasoconstrictor effect is the treatment of central diabetes insipidus, that is, due to insufficient hormonal secretion.
+Due to insufficient hormonal secretion, the primary therapeutic use of structural analogs of vasopressin with little vasoconstrictor effect in treating central diabetes insipidus.

 The analog used for its antidiuretic effect is desmopressin.
 Being a polypeptide, desmopressin is poorly absorbed from the digestive tract and partially inactivated by enzymes in the digestive tract.

-During its use as an anti-hemorrhagic drug, desmopressin can induce fluid retention with dilutional hyponatraemia.
+As an anti-hemorrhagic drug, desmopressin can induce fluid retention with dilutional hyponatremia.

-Terlipressin, an inactive prodrug that is progressively converted to lypressin in the body, is not used in the treatment of diabetes insipidus, but rather in the treatment of gastrointestinal bleeding due to ruptured esophageal varices due to its vasoconstrictive effect on the portal circulation.
+Terlipressin, an inactive prodrug progressively converted to lypressin in the body, is not used in treating diabetes insipidus but rather in treating gastrointestinal bleeding due to ruptured esophageal varies due to its vasoconstrictive effect on the portal circulation.
 Terlipressin can adversely induce a hypertensive peak.

-According to recent studies, vasopressin is as effective as adrenaline in treating cardiac arrest and certain shocks with excessive vasodilation.
+According to recent studies, vasopressin is as effective as adrenaline in treating cardiac arrest and specific shocks with excessive vasodilation.
 In these indications, it could be used as an alternative to adrenaline.

 Vasopressin receptor antagonists

-Vasopressin receptor antagonists can reduce vasoconstriction by inhibiting V1 receptors and increase acresis by inhibiting V2 receptors.
+Vasopressin receptor antagonists can reduce vasoconstriction by inhibiting V1 receptors and increase access by inhibiting V2 receptors.

-It is marketed as Vaprisol * and is used for the treatment of hyponatremia of the syndrome of inappropriate antidiuretic hormone secretion.
+It is marketed as Vaprisol * and is used for treating hyponatremia of the syndrome of inappropriate antidiuretic hormone secretion.